-The synergistic impact of NSAIDs and aggressive hydration therapy on the rate of post-ERCP pancreatitis in high risk and low risk patients.
+The synergistic impact of NSAIDs and aggressive hydration therapy on the rate of post-ERCP pancreatitis in high -risk and low -risk patients

 Gastroenterology and Hepatology from Bed to Bench,

-Background: The main complication of Endoscopic retrograde cholangiopancreatography (ERCP) is post-ERCP pancreatitis (PEP).
-Patients according to demographic characteristics and underlying issues or the reason of ERCP indication are categorized as high risk or low risk patients.
-Previous investigations represented the effective role of NSAIDS or hydration therapy before the ERCP in reduction PEP.
-Nevertheless, there is no available evidence about the evaluation the synergistic effects of NSAIDS and hydration therapy, separately sorted by the risk assessment of PEP in different groups of patients.
+Background: Based on demographic characteristics and underlying issues and ERCP indication, patients are categorized as high risk or low risk.
+There have been no studies on the synergistic effects of NSAIDS and hydration therapy, separately sorted by the risk assessment of PEP in different groups of patients.

-Result: the mean age was 59.85±17.17.
-The amylase and lipase 8 hours after ERCP were significantly higher in high risk group with standard hydration (P=0.00). amylase, lipase 8 hours, between two low risk subgroups, NSAIDs had no significant effect (P=0.38, P=0.95, respectively).
-After adjustment based on cannulation, manipulation and duration time, the results had no change (P=0.64, P=0.19, P=0.61).
+Results: The mean age was 59.85±17.17.
+Eight hours after ERCP, the amylase and lipase were significantly higher in the high-risk group with standard hydration (P=0.00).
+Amylase, lipase 8 hours, between two low risk subgroups, NSAIDs had no significant effect (P=0.38, P=0.95, respectively).
+After adjustment based on cannulation, manipulation and duration of time, the results had no change (P=0.64, P=0.19, P=0.61).